What's afternoon tea at Crathorne Hall like? Find out as we indulge in some chocolatey treats at the North Yorkshire hotel.

 There were a lot of chocolatey treats to round off the meal, but they all were a bit samey.
 The chocolate tart and fruit and nut bite were very similar in taste, and the chocolate and orange mousse was very bitter.
 The apple and almond cake was flavourful and moist though, I could have easily have eaten more!

 It does sound like I’m being critical about afternoon tea at Crathorne Hall.
-It wasn’t terrible, there was some nice food, but I was expecting a little bit more.
+It wasn’t terrible, there was some delicious food, but I was expecting a little bit more.

-It's a bit of a shame as a lot of people I have spoke to really enjoyed their afternoon tea there.
-I'm hoping that I caught Crathorne Hall on a bad day, and the service is normally better.
+It's a shame as a lot of people I have spoke to really enjoyed their afternoon tea there.
+I'm hoping that I just caught Crathorne Hall on a bad day, and the service is usually better.

 Afternoon tea menu at Crathorne Hall